Budapest et le Parlement

 1

-Buda: the Castle, the Bastion & the baths Rive droite
+Buda: the Castle, the Bastion and the baths Right bank, up on the hill

-for the royal stage set, the views and the historic baths
+for the views, quiet evenings and the historic baths

-The hill concentrates the postcards: the white turrets of the Fishermen's Bastion, the glazed roof of Matthias Church, the castle and its museums, the funicular dropping to Adam Clark square and the Chain Bridge.
-To the south, the citadel keeps watch while the Gellért and Rudas baths steam at the hill's foot, by Liberty Bridge.
-The flip side: the hill falls asleep with the last coaches, and you descend for every lively dinner.
+The hill carries the postcards: the white turrets of the Fishermen's Bastion, the ceramic roof of Matthias Church, the castle and its museums.
+Mary Me describes a quarter of « sloping pedestrian alleys », and that is the useful detail when booking: here you go up and down, on foot or by funicular.
+To the south, the Gellért and Rudas baths steam at the foot of the hill.
+The downside: the hill empties with the last coaches, and you have to go down for a proper evening.

 Where to stay in this area